GronaldiNi/Diplomska-naloga/README.md

 # Diplomska-naloga
-Clone the repository
+1. Clone the repository.
-navigate to the api directory, install dependencies with: npm install start the server with npm start and open http://localhost:5005/ in your browser.
+2. Navigate to the `api` directory.
+3. Install dependencies: `npm install`
+4. Start the server: `npm start`
+5. Open http://localhost:5005/ in your browser.